Jfortin1/shinyMethyl/README.md

 Welcome to shinyMethyl, an interactive R application based on the shiny package for exploration of DNA methylation data from Illumina 450K arrays.
 Please find an online demo of shinyMethyl [here](http://spark.rstudio.com/jfortin/shinyMethyl/)

-shinyMethyl is now part of the Bioconductor project [here](http://www.bioconductor.org/packages/devel/bioc/html/shinyMethyl.html)
+shinyMethyl is now part of the [Bioconductor project](http://www.bioconductor.org/packages/devel/bioc/html/shinyMethyl.html)

 Installation
 ------------